rxweb/rxweb/docs/reactive-form-validators/validation-decorators/dataUri.md

 ---
 title: dataUri
-description: dataUri validation decorator allows user to enter the input which is in the proper data URI format.
+description: dataUri validation decorator allows user to enter the input which is a valid data Uri.
 author: rxcontributortwo

 ---
 # When to use
-Let's assume you are creating a user form, which contains fields like scheme, htmlDataUri, cssDataUri and javascriptDataUri and you want the user to enter input which is a proper data URI format.
-Here depending upon the requirement, these scenarios may arise..
+Suppose you want to create a user form, which contains fields like scheme, AudioDataUri, VideoDataUri and ImageDataUri and you want the user to enter input which is a proper data URI format. depending on the requirements, these scenarios may arise..

-1. Allow htmlDataUri which have proper data URI format and adding Custom Message on htmlDataUri.
+1. Allow the user to enter valid dataUri in the field of AudioDataUri with custom error message.
-2. Apply cssDataUri validation based on matched condition in the form, like if the scheme is 'DataUri', then the cssDataUri must be a data URI format (Used as a function).
+2. Apply validation on VideoDataUri  field based on matched condition in the form, like if the scheme is 'DataUri', then the VideoDataUri must be a data URI format (Used as a function).
-3. Apply javascriptDataUri validation based on matched condition in the form, like if the scheme is 'DataUri', then the javascriptDataUri must be a data URI format (Used as a string datatype).
+3. Apply validation on ImageDataUri based on matched condition in the form, like if the scheme is 'DataUri', then the ImageDataUri must be a data URI format (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how dataUri decorator fulfil the need.